 Common Name: Water Parsnip

-Sium latifolium is a Perennial up to 2.00 metres tall.
+Sium latifolium is a perennial plant that can grow up to 2.00 metres tall.

 The entire plant, and especially the root, is poisonous[

 ].
 There is no firm proof of this[

 Most of Europe, including Britain, excluding the northwest, Portugal, Greece and Turkey.